-Afya Makueni | 9
+Afya Makueni 19

-LIFE-SAVING INTERVENTIONS BRINGS HOPE TO MATERNITY WARDS IN MAKUENI FOR HEMORRHAGING MOTHERS.
+LIFE-SAVING DRUG BRINGS HOPE TO DELIVERY ROOMS IN MAKUENI FOR HEMORRHAGING MOTHERS

-On Saturday, September 21st, 2024, a heavily pregnant Faith Mumbe traveled from Mbiuni in Machakos County to attend a friend's funeral in Muvau village, Makueni County.
+On Saturday 21st September 2024, a heavily pregnant Faith Mumbe traveled from Mbiuni in Machakos County to attend a friend's funeral at Muvau village in Makueni County.

-Before the event concluded, the 28-year-old unexpectedly went into early labor, three weeks before her due date.
+Before the event was over, the 28-year-old was unexpectedly struck by early labor pains, three weeks before her due delivery date.

-With her mother by her side, Faith was rushed to a nearby medical center, anticipating the birth of her fourth child via cesarean section.

-However, staff at the local facility referred her to the Mother and Child Hospital in Wote.
+With her mother by her side, Faith was rushed to a nearby medical center anticipating to welcome her fourth child through cesarean section.
+Staff at the local facility however referred her to the Mother and Child Hospital in Wote.

-Upon arrival, Faith's excitement quickly turned to panic as the healthcare team scrambled to prepare her for surgery.
+Arriving at the facility, Faith's excitement quickly turned to panic as the healthcare team scrambled to prepare her for surgery occasioned by excessive bleeding.

-In an astonishing twist of fate, her baby girl made her debut before the surgical team could even wheel Faith into the operating room.

-"I remember holding my 2.7-kilogram bundle of joy in my arms before it all went dark!"
-Faith recalled, her eyes lighting up.
+In an astonishing twist of fate, the bouncing baby girl made her debut to the world before even the surgical team could wheel her mother into the operating room.
+"I remember holding my 2.7 kilogram bundle of joy in my arms before it all went dark!," Faith said, her eyes lighting up.

-Faith blacked out due to postpartum hemorrhage (PPH), a leading cause of maternal mortality worldwide.
-A calibrated drape was used to objectively detect that Faith was bleeding excessively.
+Faith blacked out from post postpartum hemorrhage (PPH), a leading cause of maternal mortality worldwide.

-Christine Muteria, the nursing services coordinator at the hospital, explains that PPH is defined as a blood loss of 500 mL or more within 24 hours of childbirth.
-Within just 15 minutes, Faith was stabilized using the WHO first response bundle, also known as the MOTIVE bundle.
+Christine Muteria, the nursing services coordinator at the hospital explains PPH as a blood loss of 500 mL or more within 24 hours of childbirth the remotest areas.